 Thomas DM, Ballinger ML.
 Diagnosis and Management of Hereditary Sarcoma.
 Recent Results Cancer Res.
 2016; 205:169-89.

 Thomas DM, James PA, Ballinger ML.
 Clinical implications of genomics for cancer risk genetics.
 Lancet Oncol.
 2015 Jun;16(6):e303-8.

 Ballinger ML, Mitchell G & Thomas DM, Surveillance recommendations for patients with germline TP53 mutations, Current Opinion in Oncology 2015; 27(4): 332-337

-Thomas DM and Ballinger ML, Advances in genetic testing for hereditary sarcoma.
-In: Diagnosis and management of hereditary cancer.
+Thomas DM and Ballinger ML, Diagnosis and management of hereditary sarcoma.
+In: Rare Hereditary Cancers Diagnosis and Management.
 Eds Chris Jacobs and Gabriella Pichert.
 Recent Results in Cancer Research Series Editors: PM Schlag HJ Senn Springer 2016; 205: 169-89.

 Thomas DM & Ballinger ML, Etiologic, environmental and inherited risk factors in sarcomas, Journal of Surgical Oncology 2015; 111: 490-495

 Thomas DM, James PA, Ballinger ML, Clinical implications of genomics for cancer risk genetics, Lancet Oncology 2015; 16:e3030-8

 McBride KM, Schlub TE, Ballinger ML, Thomas DM, Tattersall MHN, An international survey of awareness of genetic risk in the clinical sarcoma community, 2015 (accepted Asia Pacific Journal of Clincal Oncology)